 6.3 What if I don't have self-rising flour?

-If self-rising flour is unavailable, you can make your own by mixing 2 cups of all-purpose flour with 2 ½ teaspoons of baking powder and ½ teaspoon of salt.
+Mix 2 cups all-purpose flour with 2 ½ teaspoon baking powder and ½ teaspoon salt to make your own.

 6.4 Can I use flavored Greek yogurt?